vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/14_A_Theatre_of_Broken_Dreams.md

 Hans Bakker

-The historical assessment is complicated by two allusions made in Rāṣṭrak¯uṭa inscriptions dating from ad 871 and 933.
+The historical assessment is complicated by two allusions made in Rāṣṭrakūṭa inscriptions dating from ad 871 and 933.
 The praśastis  of the kings Amoghavarṣa I and Govinda IV seek to elevate their protagonists by comparing their deeds with the miserable behaviour of the foremost of the Gupta dynasty.
 The two verses run as follows.

-After killing his brother, he took \(his\) kingdom and \(his\) wife; even so the wretch had recorded surely, a thousand billion times, in the Kali Age: ‘A member of the Gupta family, he is the donor̥’ The man \(on the other hand\), who gave his kingdom away more than once, a trifling thing \(for him\)—not to mention \(other\) external objects—he blushed, when merely the report went that their donor was the exalted ornament of the Rāṣṭrak¯uṭa dynasty \(i.e. Amoghavarṣa\).5
+After killing his brother, he took \(his\) kingdom and \(his\) wife; even so the wretch had recorded surely, a thousand billion times, in the Kali Age: ‘A member of the Gupta family, he is the donor̥’ The man \(on the other hand\), who gave his kingdom away more than once, a trifling thing \(for him\)—not to mention \(other\) external objects—he blushed, when merely the report went that their donor was the exalted ornament of the Rāṣṭrakūṭa dynasty \(i.e. Amoghavarṣa\).5

 Though it was within his power, neither did he contrive outrageous cruelty against his elder brother, nor did he \(ever\) bring shame \(upon himself\) by despicable acts such as sleeping with the wife of his next of kin, nor did he betake himself out of fear to demoniac behaviour, irrespective of the holy and unholy alike—by liberality and unequalled acts of boldness that \(king Govinda\) became on earth a \(true\)